Prohibition: what you need to know

 • the activity is prohibited under certain circumstances.

-The State Water Board currently has bans in only a limited number of cases.
-Examples of activities where a ban applies:
+The water board has currently imposed a ban in only a limited number of cases.
+Examples of activities subject to a ban:

-• Commercial discharges of domestic wastewater: Discharges are prohibited in specific waters to protect water quality.
+• Commercial discharges of domestic wastewater: In specific waters, a discharge ban applies in order to protect water quality.

-• Groundwater withdrawals for other purposes: An extraction ban applies in sensitive groundwater areas to protect the water balance.
+• Groundwater extraction for other purposes: In vulnerable groundwater areas, extraction is prohibited in order to protect the water balance.

-These prohibitions were established to prevent serious risks to water quality, water safety and water quantity.
+These prohibitions have been put in place to prevent serious risks to water quality, water safety, and water quantity.

-When faced with a ban, it is wise to investigate why the ban is in place.
-Possible solutions include:
+If you are faced with a ban, it is wise to investigate why the ban applies.
+Possible solutions are:

-• Modify location: Consider performing the activity at a different location.
+• Change location: Consider performing the activity at a different location.

-• Changing conditions: Investigate whether the activity is possible under modified conditions.
+• Change circumstances: Investigate whether the activity is possible under modified circumstances.

-If in doubt, please contact us.
-We are happy to think with you and offer tailored advice.
+If you have any questions, please contact us.
+We are happy to assist you and offer tailored advice.

 Questions or need help?

-Still have questions or can't figure it out?
+Do you have any questions or are you having trouble figuring something out?
 Feel free to contact us via our contact form or our Customer Contact Center (KCC) at 072 582 8282.

 We are happy to help you.
-Together we ensure safe, clean and sufficient water!
+Together, we can ensure safe, clean, and sufficient water!